Frequently asked questions

 How do I measure heart girth?

-Place the tape measure snugly around the girth area from the base of the withers (the lowest point) and all the way around behind the elbows where the girth goes.
+Place the tape measure snugly around the girth area from the base of the withers (the lowest point) and all the way around where the girth/cinch will want to lay.

 How do I clean my bareback pad and accessories?

 You can shop online for a "rubber brush for pet hair" like this one.
 Use it on your bareback pads and accessories, upholstery, carpets, etc. Picks up hair and fur like magic.

 NOTE about real wool: Wool is made from sheep and sheep get weeds in their wool.
 Please feel your wool often to check for debris that might need to be removed.

 Brush off or vaccum loose dirt from wool felt base.

 Simply wipe synthetic top with a wet cloth or brush